 Gwyneth Paltrow’s ‘reckless’ skiing caused severe brain injuries, US court hears

-The Oscar-winning actress is being sued by retired optometrist Terry Sanderson following an incident in Utah in 2016.
+Oscar-winning actor is being sued by a retired optometrist over a 2016 collision in Utah

-Gwyneth Paltrow’s “reckless” behaviour at a ski resort in 2016 resulted in a man sustaining permanent brain injuries, a US court has heard.
+Gwyneth Paltrow is to give evidence at her trial over a 2016 ski crash in which lawyers say her “reckless” behaviour resulted in a man sustaining permanent brain injuries.

-The Oscar-winning actress is being sued by retired optometrist Terry Sanderson, who alleged that she skied “out of control” and hit him at Deer Valley Resort in Park City, in Utah.
+The Oscar-winning actor is being sued by retired optometrist Terry Sanderson, who alleged that she skied “out of control” and hit him at Deer Valley Resort in Park City, Utah.

 Paltrow appeared in court on Tuesday for opening statements in the case, wearing a high-necked cream jumper and brown trousers.